This site requires JavaScript to be fully operational. Please activate JavaScript in your browser to access.

 For parents OSC provides:

-• support to enable them to take up work, education or training opportunities
+• Support to enable them to take up work, education or training opportunities

-• peace of mind, knowing that their children will be well cared for, and therefore greater effectiveness at work
+• Peace of mind, knowing that their children will be well cared for, and therefore greater effectiveness at work

-• the opportunity to become involved in the planning and running of the club through involvement in the management committee or parent's advisory group
+• The opportunity to become involved in the planning and running of the club through involvement in the management committee or parent's advisory group

 OSC benefits employers by providing the means to recruit and retain a stable workforce.
 It also draws new people into the labour market and improves staff efficiency and staff morale.
 Within communities OSC provision assists in the creation of employment and training or local people and provides opportunities for economic development and regeneration, through the creation of new business and new jobs.